 By default, all the files in this folder are treated as sources and are involved in indexing, searching, parsing, code completion, etc.

 To change this status, folders can be assigned to the following categories:

 Select the folder in question and assign the desired status to it:

 - To enable PhpStorm to complete relative paths to resources under the selected folder, click the Resource Root toolbar button or choose Resource Root on the context menu of the selection.

-- To have PhpStorm ignore the selected directory during indexing, parsing, code completion, etc., click the Excluded toolbar button or choose Excluded on the context menu of the selection.
+- To have PhpStorm ignore the selected directory during indexing, parsing, code completion, etc., click the Excluded from Indexing toolbar button or choose Excluded on the context menu of the selection.

 To return a folder to its regular status, select the folder in question in the list of folders under the content root, and click .
 Alternatively, select the folder in question in the tree and click the status icon once more.